The Uni Student Me

 This blog started when I was undertaking my Masters of Education – Teacher Librarianship.
 I’d moved my posts from our official CSU Thinkspace site here, so I could have a single place to record all of my thoughts, ideas and assessment posts.

-Since I graduated in 2017, a lot has changed, and I’m about to start my PhD.
+Since I graduated in 2017, a lot has changed, and I’m currently partway through my PhD.
 This has been something I’ve been wanting to since I fell in love with university life way back in 1995, but there has always been something that has gotten in the way.
 The support of my wonderful partner, and the serendipitous discovery of my wonderful soon-to-be PhD supervisor has made me take the plunge.
 Scary?
 Sure.
 But extremely exciting.

 The first time around, I found the whole postgrad student/ full time educator/ full time mother dynamic a difficult one to juggle.
 This time, I’ll be postgrad student/ hopefully part-time or casual teacher/ mother whose kids are all grown but who is also caring for her partner’s children after moving across the country to finally get to live with them.
 This blog is likely to continue to be a mix of my uni musings, personal reflections, and book review posts.
 If anything I’ve posted here is of help to you, please let me know.
 If you’d like to chat about your experiences, or vent, or get some feedback on anything at all, I’m all ears.
 Or should that be “eyes”, since I’m more likely to be reading it?
 Anyway, whichever sensory organ you need of me, hit me up.